Average Salary: $46,000

 Like other forms of agriculture, floriculture is really only lucrative for those who own the farms where the flowers are grown.
 If you're going into this business—or any business, really—aim to own.
 Don't be somebody's lackey for any longer than necessary.

-Some employees who are managers or sales representatives can earn rather respectable wages that they would not easily find in other forms of agriculture though.
-However, the majority of laborers on the production crews of the largest growers earn only a bit more than laborers growing and harvesting other commodities.
+Some employees who are managers or sales representatives can earn rather respectable wages that they wouldn't easily find in other forms of agriculture.
+However, the majority of laborers on the production crews of the largest growers earn only a bit more than laborers growing and harvesting other commodities—around $33,000 per year (source).
 So unless you've found a way to grow and harvest gold bars, try to avoid the laborer route.

-Managers, whether production or operations managers, can earn 40-50k.
-It may take many years for those initially lacking education and experience to learn enough about floriculture or management to get to management positions.
+Managers, whether production or operations managers, can earn upwards of $45,000 per year (source).
 However, most individuals in management are hired directly into their respective positions because of their education and experience, and so are expected to perform at a high level right off the bat.